Average price tag on a home falls by more than £2,000 in November

-The figures were released by Rightmove, which said this month’s price drop was the largest monthly fall since January, when there was a 0.Full Article
+The figures were released by Rightmove, which said this month’s price drop was the largest monthly fall since January, when there was a 0.9% declineFull Article

 Average price tag on a home falls by more than £2,000 in November